sinsoio1/sinso-docs/docs/Q&A/Node.md

 ## My network is accessed through a router, how to open the external network port?

+Node port 1634,you need to open the external network port 1634 on the router

 Each router hardware device is different, please refer to your device’s introduction.

 ## Why is my node going offline?